fabossi/felipefabossi-master/README.md

 2 - Install NodeJS on your machine: (https://nodejs.org)

+3 - Clone the project from github using: "git clone https://github.com/fabossi/felipefabossi-site.git"

-3 - Open terminal and go to angular project folder and run: npm install --s
+4 - Open terminal and go to angular project folder and run: npm install --s

-4 - Open terminal and go to backend nodeJS project folder and run: npm install --s
+5 - Open terminal and go to backend nodeJS project folder and run: npm install --s

 ### Running